OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

 so it skips a lot of important details about app development that may be found in other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.

 We're going to be looking at the `bc osc jupyter`_ app which is OSC's production Jupyter app.
 You can fork, clone and modify for your site.
 This page also holds the `submit yml in full`_ for reference.

+Refer to :ref:`the interactive K8s Jupyter app <app-development-tutorials-interactive-apps-k8s-jupyter>` for
+additional details on items defined in ``submit.yml.erb`` as well as a more traditional container approach.

 The container
 -------------